Suicide Is Painless: Track listing

-Chart performance
+Charts

 Manic Street Preachers version

 Welsh alternative rock band Manic Street Preachers released a cover version of "Suicide Is Painless" on September 7, 1992, as "Theme from M.A.S.H.
 (Suicide Is Painless)".
 In the UK, it was a double A-side charity single to help The Spastics Society, with the Fatima Mansions' take on Bryan Adams' "(Everything I Do) I Do It for You" as the other A-side.
 The 12-inch and CD versions of the UK single included "Sleeping with the NME" – an excerpt from a radio documentary recorded in the offices of the NME capturing staff's reaction to photographs of guitarist Richey Edwards' infamous self-mutilation.
 The single peaked at number seven on the UK Singles Chart spending three weeks in the top 10.